MrM-7/REST-API/README.md

 ## Authentication

-The Product Catalog API does not require authentication to access public data.
+The Product Catalog API does not require authentication to access data.

 ## Endpoints